Resources

 What is CGH mapping and how does it get corrected?

 In a CGH test of surface figure, rays must arrive normal to the test optic surface.
-Equally spaced rays normal to a non-spherical test optic surface are no longer equally spaced on the CGH.
+Equally spaced rays normal to a test optic surface are not necessarily equally spaced on the CGH.

 Typically the more aspheric and the larger the CGH-test optic distance, the worse mapping distortion is.